Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Results

 \subsubsection{Attacks}

-As the number of MCCs is limited, we adopt attacks close to a greedy brute force approach.
-At each step, we generate a preselected large number of possible substitutions of substitutions of transactions and select the ones that most significantly decreases the model's score.
-We generate $k_0 = 1000$ candidates at each iteration.
+As the number of changes is limited, our attack is close to a greedy brute force approach.
+At each step, we generate a preselected large number of possible substitutions of transactions and select the ones that most significantly decrease the model's score.
+The number of candidates at each iteration is $1000$.
 We repeat this procedure for $k$ steps, where $k$ is the number of allowed substitutions.
-In most cases $k = 10$, if not mentioned otherwise We consider attacks on \textbf{NN base}, \textbf{NN mix}, \textbf{Boosting base}, \textbf{Boosting mix alt} and name the attacks correspondingly.
-Alternative \textbf{Boosting mix alt} is an attack on an ensemble of boostings different from that used in the model \textbf{Boosting mix alt}, which is the approach used by the winner of the attack track, using a variety of different boosting models to generalize better to different black-box defences.
+If not mentioned otherwise, $k = 10$.
+The attack differs in the source of scores, being one of the defended models introduced above \textbf{NN base}, \textbf{NN mix}, or \textbf{Boosting base}.
+Additional \textbf{Boosting mix alt} is an attack on an ensemble of gradient boosting models used by the winner of the attack track.
+It combines a variety of different boosting models to generalize better to different black-box defenses.
 We also consider combinations of models to try to produce stronger and varied attacks \textbf{NN base + Boosting base} and \textbf{NN base + Boosting mix}.
-For them, we use an average score from two models for the attack.
+For them, the average score from the two models guides the attack.

+We note that while there exists a large body of work dedicated to adversarial attacks on random forests~\cite{chen2019robust,calzavara2019adversarial}, they are not applicable in our case, as we use aggregates of transactions that can't be straightforwardly modified to take into account this peculiarity.

-To enrich the space of attacks we also consider attack with a similar number of random changes and two gradient-based attacks \textbf{NN base grad}, \textbf{NN mix grad}.
-They are a variant of FGSM from the article~\cite{fursov2021adversarial} that applies gradient in the embedding space to generate the next substitution with subsequent replacement via the closest by $l_2$ norm token.
+To enrich the space of attacks, we consider two gradient-based attacks \textbf{NN base grad}, \textbf{NN mix grad} with a similar number of changes.
+They are a variant of FGSM introduced in~\cite{fursov2021adversarial} that applies gradient in the embedding space to generate the next substitution with subsequent replacement via the closest by $l_2$ norm token.